Medically Reviewed by Dr. Majid Tanveer, DVM

 Stress or anxiety: Stress, anxiety, or nervousness can also cause an upset stomach in dogs.
 Dogs are likely to experience digestive issues when they feel overwhelmed or scared.

 Dietary sensitivities: Dietary sensitivities can also cause an upset stomach in dogs.
 If your dog is sensitive to certain foods, he may experience stomach pain, vomiting, and diarrhea after eating them.

 Note: Xylitol is an artificial sweetener that can be incredibly dangerous to your dogs.
-So ensure it’s always stored in a high pantry or cabinet in an airtight container.
+So ensure it’s always stored in an airtight container in a high pantry or cabinet.

 Signs and Symptoms of an Upset Stomach in Dogs

 Vomiting and diarrhea are most common in dogs with an upset tummy.
 However, there are other signs to look out for if your dog experiences gastrointestinal distress.
 These can include: